Rajatk95/Data-Normalizer/README.md

     into a new CSV file at the output location specified in the configuration.

+-   Files in Batch is only written when number of records reach above threshold value (specified in configuration file as minBatchSize).

 Schema
 ---------------
 The Schema to which should be normalized is defined in class OutputDataFormat.java.